Hayesville, North Carolina: Hayesville founded

 The town was named Hayesville after 19th-century politician George Hayes.
 When running for representative from Cherokee County in the fall election of 1860, he learned that residents in the southeast end wanted to separate from Cherokee County and get their own county seat, because of the difficulty of traveling to the distant location.
 With the promise to introduce legislation to this effect, Hayes won a seat in the legislature.
 In February 1861 the legislation to organize a new county was introduced and passed by the North Carolina General Assembly.
 The county was named in honor of Kentucky statesman Henry Clay, and the county seat Hayesville, for Hayes.
 Though Hayesville was an active town since 1861 and town limits were set in 1882, it was not incorporated until March 12, 1913.
 The first mayor was S.E.
 Hogsed.
+The small town of Hayesville became county seat instead of Fort Hembree mainly because whiskey was too easily available to soldiers at the fort.

 Hayesville High School was founded in 1870 as Hicksville Academy.
 In the 1890s it was bought by Duke University and offered college courses.
 After the first wood-frame county courthouse in Hayesville was destroyed by arson in 1870, the brick courthouse currently standing on the town square was constructed in 1888.
 It is listed on the National Register of Historic Places.
 In mid-2007, courthouse operations moved to a new justice center built 1 mi west of downtown.

 Hayesville's Methodist and Presbyterian churches were the earliest churches in Clay County; both congregations date to 1838.
 Their present buildings opened in 1943 and 1960 respectively.
 Truett Memorial, the town's first Baptist church, dates to 1850; its extant stone building opened in 1949.